ritvikvenkateshwar/Axion-Monodromy-Simulation/README.md

 ##  Physical System

-The simulation solves this coupled system of equations:
+The simulation solves this coupled system of Ordinary Differential Equations:

 ![system_of_equations](download.png)